finch-tensor/finch-tensor/README.md

-# finch-tensor-python
+# finch-tensor

 This is the beginnings of a sparse tensor library for Python, backed by the [Finch.jl](https://github.com/finch-tensor/Finch.jl) tensor compiler.

 ## Source

-The source code for `finch-tensor` is available on GitHub at [https://github.com/finch-tensor/finch-tensor-python](https://github.com/FinchTensor/finch-tensor-python)
+The source code for `finch-tensor` is available on GitHub at [https://github.com/finch-tensor/finch-tensor](https://github.com/FinchTensor/finch-tensor)

 ## Installation